 Topics Map > Help and Training

-Cybersecurity, Code Review Discussion Questions
+Cybersecurity, Code Risk Discussion Questions

 About These Questions

-When a code review is requested by emailing securitysupport@illinois.edu, the Cybersecurity team will typically start by discussing these questions with lead and senior software developers who contributed to the code.
+When a code review is requested by emailing securitysupport@illinois.edu, the Cybersecurity Team will typically start by discussing these questions with Lead and Senior Software Developers who contributed to the code.

 These questions are inspired by the Open Web Application Security Project (OWASP) Top Ten Web Application Security Risks.
 The top ten risks are recalculated every few years based on combined data on actual vulnerabilities.
 The project is broadly accepted as an authority on cybersecurity risks in custom code.